 You can also continue the relationship in other ways.
 That's what Kraig Kistinger did in response to the example he provided above.

-"Although that particular experience did not go well, I felt the feed back was heard and I was willing to continue the relationship.
-As time went on, National Tube Supply has partnered with the agency on other job fairs, industry sector partnership and hosting students for manufacturing day.
-At times there continue to be bumps in the road such as schools not showing up for tours.
-However feedback is given and received, and we all work toward continuous improvement."
+"Although that particular experience did not go well, I felt the feedback was heard, and I was willing to continue the relationship.
+As time went on, National Tube Supply has partnered with the agency on other job fairs, industry sector partnership, and hosting students for manufacturing day.
+At times, there continue to be bumps in the road, such as schools not showing up for tours.
+However, feedback is given and received, and we all work toward continuous improvement."
 Kraig Kistinger, Director of Human Resources, National Tube Supply

 Or, Move On

 Sometimes, it's just not the right partner.
 You may find that the costs of addressing challenges are outweighing the benefits of a partnership.
-You like the organization, but the talent pool or training or support isn't playing out the way you thought it would.
+You may like the organization, but the talent pool or training or support isn't playing out the way you thought it would.
 No hard feelings; it happens.

-Tom Vranas of Zentrol Internet, who has found success with many business services partners, has also chosen to disengage from organizations due to lack of fit.
+Tom Vranas of Zentro Internet, who has found success with many business services partners, has also chosen to disengage from organizations due to a lack of fit.
 For example, he tried working with a partner who connected him directly with candidates, instead of through an intermediary at the partner organization.
 While that might sound more efficient, Tom found that this required interviewing as many as 20 candidates to fill an opening.
 He discovered that he prefers working with organizations such as Per Scholas which advocate for him, and refer only those candidates who are a good match for his organization.

 “This system works best when all parties are upholding their responsibilities.
 We’ve walked away from some organizations where the communication from their team was lacking, particularly during the hiring process.
 We’d ask follow-up questions about a candidate and not receive any feedback.”
-Tom Vranas, Chief of Staff, Innovation, and People, Zentro Internet
+Tom Vranas, Chief of Staff, Innovation, & People, Zentro Internet

 There are plenty of partners out there, and it is likely that at least one of them will have what you're looking for, whether that's new faces, fresh training styles, or maybe a long-term support package.